We presented a tax planning program today sponsored by the Washoe County Medical Society as a member benefit.

 Compare bucket 1's tax treatment to assets in bucket 3.
 You will find them to be opposites.
 Assets in bucket 3 do not receive a tax deduction on contributions, but they should never be taxed again when distributed (a 0% future rate).
 These accounts include Roth IRAs and Roth 401(k)s.

 Finally, just like in bucket 3, assets in bucket 2 also do not receive a tax deduction on contributions.
 In addition, just like bucket 1, assets in bucket 2 will be taxed at a future rate when distributed.
 What is unique to bucket 2 is that these assets can be taxed whenever you choose.
-They can be held untaxed for years or be taxed over time.
-Finally, even after they are taxed, they can be distributed or remain in the account.
+They can be held untaxed for years or you can choose to tax them in specific amounts each year and over time.
+Finally, even after they are taxed, unlike buckets 1 and 3, the assets in bucket 2 can be distributed or remain in the account.

 Depending on your personal income and the environment, certain types of assets should be held in certain types of accounts.
 It is important to seek a balance between the level of assets held in each of these types of accounts.